dotnet/corefx/Documentation/coding-guidelines/project-guidelines.md

 - build-test.cmd cannot be ran successfully until build.cmd has been ran at least once for a `BuildConfiguration`.
 - Build src\tests.builds which builds all applicable test projects.
 For test project information see [tests](#tests).
 - The build pass will happen twice.
 Once for the specific `$(BuildConfiguration)` and once for netstandard.
 That way we run both sets of applicable tests against for the given `$(BuildConfiguration)`.
-- TODO: Currently as part of src/post.builds we call CloudBuild.targets which sets up our test runs.
-This needs to be moved to be part of build-test.cmd now.

 ## Behind the scenes with build-packages.cmd/sh
 - build-packages.cmd cannot be run successfully until build.cmd has been ran at least once for a BuildConfiguration.